Dated and annotated list of the works, premieres and arrangements of the music of Conlon Nancarrow

 1993

-Three Movements for Chamber Orchestra (transcribed and written for instruments largely by Carlos Sandoval from unknown PRs without PSs). - Commission by Parnassus-Ensemble. -
+Three Movements for Chamber Orchestra (transcribed from PRs without PS for instruments largely by Carlos Sandoval. - Commission by Parnassus-Ensemble. -

-3 parts (the 3rd of which corresponds to the 3rd mvmt. of Trilogy/Strg.Qu.
-No. 3).
+3 mvmts. (the 3rd of which corresponds to the 3rd part of Trilogy and is similar to that of

 EA (2nd mvmt.), Birmingham (CBSO Center), Oct.
 17, 1998